-- In the US, pluvial and fluvial flood events are some of the most damaging environmental hazards, averaging \$3.7 billion 15 annually, totaling over \$1.5 trillion in total losses since 1980 (for Environmental Information, NCEI).
-This trend represents an increase of about 15% in flood losses per year since 2002, despite large scale efforts to mitigate losses over the same period (Kousky and Shabman, 2017).
-To offset the rising costs associated with extreme flood events, pre-disaster planning and mitigation necessitates detailed spatial information about flood hazards and their associated risks. - In the US, the Federal Emergency Management Agency (FEMA) Special Flood Hazard Area (SFHA) the area of inundation associated with a 1% annual exceedance probability - provides a basis for community and household planning and mitigation decisions (Blessing et al., 2017).
+In the US, pluvial and fluvial flood events are some of the most damaging environmental hazards, averaging USD 3.7 billion annually, totaling over USD 1.5 trillion in total losses since 1980 (NOAA National Centers for Environmental Information, NCEI, 2021).
+This trend represents an increase of about 15 % in flood losses per year since 2002, despite large-scale efforts to mitigate losses over the same period (Kousky and Shabman, 2017).
+To offset the rising costs associated with extreme flood events, pre-disaster planning and mitigation necessitate detailed spatial information about flood hazards and their associated risks.

+In the US, the Federal Emergency Management Agency (FEMA) Special Flood Hazard Area (SFHA) - the area of inundation associated with a 1 % annual exceedance probability - provides a basis for community and household planning and mitigation decisions (Blessing et al., 2017).
 These maps, intended to be used to set flood insurance rates, have become the de facto indicator of flood risk nationwide and are the primary reference point when making a vast array of decisions related to flood risk such as where it is safe to develop, household protective actions, and local mitigation policies.
-However, because the SFHA is binary, little information is provided about the distribution of risk to properties inside of the mapped flood hazard areas, and, even more so, for residual risks to properties outside of the mapped flood hazard areas.
-Thus, the floodplain boundaries result in "dichotomous decisions" whereby a house is treated the same whether it is 1 meter or 1 kilometer outside of the floodplain boundary (Brody et al., 2018; Morss et al., 2005).
-As a result, homes are being built and purchased in at-risk areas, and actions that would increase flood resilience, such as meeting NFIP minimum design and construction requirements, are not being adopted.
+However, because the SFHA is binary, little information is provided about the distribution of risk to properties inside of the mapped flood hazard areas and, even more so, for residual risks to properties outside of the mapped flood hazard areas.
+Thus, the floodplain boundaries result in "dichotomous decisions", whereby a house is treated the same whether it is 1 m or 1 km outside of the floodplain boundary (Brody et al., 2018; Morss et al., 2005).
+As a result, homes are being built and purchased in at-risk areas, and actions that would increase flood resilience, such as meeting National Flood Insurance Program (NFIP) minimum design and construction requirements, are not being adopted.